kubermatic/docs/content/kubermatic/v2.22/architecture/concept/kkp-concepts/addons/_index.en.md

 spec:
   userCluster:
     addons:
-      kubernetes:
       # Do not specify a tag here, as the KKP Operator will always use the KKP
       # version instead.
       dockerRepository: docker.io/customer/addons

       # Leave this empty if you have not created your own Docker images, otherwise this
       # can be used to force pulling a new image whenever KKP is updated.
       # With this exact configuration (assuming KKP v2.15.1 is used), the final image name
       # will be "docker.io/customer/addons:v2.15.1-1".
       dockerTagSuffix: '1'
 ```

 You also need to add your new addon to the `defaultManifests`: